Quick case study…

 Here is a quick tutorial on how I use Evernote to manage my swipe files:

 My readers absolutely love templates.
 A template is like :swipe files meets exact scripts.”

 I gave away three templates in this post and got a 36% opt in rate.

-Like the previous two content upgrade types, depending on what industry you are in – you’ll need to put on your thinking cap to come up with a template appropriate for your audience.
+Like the previous two lead magnet types, depending on what industry you are in – you’ll need to put on your thinking cap to come up with a template appropriate for your audience.

 Here are a few ideas to get you started

-If you need help coming up with ideas on a template for your business, leave a comment below the post and we’ll all try to help you come up with an idea!
+If you need help coming up with ideas for a template for your business, leave a comment below the post and we’ll all try to help you!